 Revenue-Sharing Margins – The level of margin in the prudent estimate assumptions for revenue-sharing income and description of the rationale for the margin for uncertainty.

-8. Reinsurance – The following information regarding the reinsurance assumptions used by the company in performing a principle-based valuation:
+8. Reinsurance – The following information regarding the reinsurance assumptions used by the company in performing a principle-based valuation under VM-20:

 Agreements – For those reinsurance agreements included in the calculation of the minimum reserve as per VM-20 Section 8.A, a description of each reinsurance agreement, including, but not limited to, the type of agreement, the counterparty, the risks reinsured, the portion of business reinsured and whether the agreement complies with the requirements of the credit for reinsurance under the terms of the AP&P Manual.